Oxsomi/core3/docs/graphics_api.md

     - These are tightly packed to avoid having to dynamically allocate the PipelineGraphicsInfo and keeping it POD while still using limited resources. (bufferStride & 4095) | (isInstance << 12).
   - attributes[16]: the vertex attributes that use the buffers defined before.
     - inferred semanticName: for HLSL/DirectX12, semantic name is quite important.
 However, it supports semantic name and value, so we just use semantic name TEXCOORD and the binding id.
 So TEXCOORD1 would be attribute[1].
 This is done to save a lot of space in the PipelineGraphicsInfo.
-    - format: ETextureFormatId (8-bit) such as 'rgb32f'.
+    - format: ETextureFormatId (8-bit) such as 'RGB32f'.
     - buffer4 (0-15): buffer id the attribute point to.
 Points to vertexLayout.bufferStrides12_isInstance1.
     - offset11: offset into the buffer.
       - offset is 0-2047 for GPU limit reasons.
 Since the offset is into the buffer, offset + size can't exceed the stride of the buffer.
     - attribute id is inferred from the index into the array.
 If attribute bindings are used [0] would refer to binding 0.
 - rasterizer: how to rasterize the triangles into pixels.
   - Optional if no special rasterizer info is needed.
 Default to 0 will to create CCW backface-culled filled geometry with no depth clamp or bias.
-  - cullMode: back (default), none, front
+  - cullMode: Back (default), None, Front
-  - flags: isCW (1), isWireframeExt (2), enableDepthClamp (4), enableDepthBias (8).
+  - flags: IsCW (1), IsWireframeExt (2), EnableDepthClamp (4), EnableDepthBias (8).
-    - isWireframeExt requires the Wireframe feature.
+    - IsWireframeExt requires the Wireframe feature.
   - depthBiasClamp, depthBiasConstantFactor, depthBiasSlopeFactor all define depthBias properties that only do something if enableDepthBias is on. depthBiasClamp needs enableDepthClamp as well.
 - depthStencil: how to handle depth and stencil operations.
   - Optional if no special depth stencil is needed.
 Default to no depth or stencil operations.
-  - flags: depthTest (1), depthWriteBit (2), stencilTest (4).
+  - flags: DepthTest (1), DepthWriteBit (2), StencilTest (4).
-    - For depthWrite (3), both depthTest and depthWriteBit are required.
+    - For DepthWrite (3), both DepthTest and DepthWriteBit are required.
   - depthCompare, stencilCompare: compare operations for depth and stencil.
-    - gt (default), geq, eq, neq, leq, lt, always, never.
+    - Gt (default), Geq, Eq, Neq, Leq, Lt, Always, Never.
   - stencilFail, stencilPass, stencilDepthFail: operations for when a stencil event occurs (fail, pass, depthFail).
-    - keep, zero, replace, incClamp, decClamp, invert, incWrap, decWrap.
+    - Keep, Zero, Replace, IncClamp, DecClamp, Invert, IncWrap, DecWrap.
   - stencilReadMask, stencilWriteMask: what value the stencil is compared to when reading or writing.
 - blendState: how to handle blend operations.
   - Optional if no special blend state is needed.
 Default to writeMask on (see enable).